-A successful leak check was performed at TAI on the sample system of this instrument prior to calibration, testing and shipping.
-Ensure that there are no leaks in the fuel supply lines before applying power to the system.
-Always purge the entire system before performing any maintenance and always leak check the system after removing any tubing or fittings on the sample system.
+If toxic or flammable gases are used, always purge the entire system before performing any maintenance and always leak check the system after removing any tubing or fittings on the sample system.
 See the procedures for purging and leak checking this instrument on the following pages.

 If toxic gases or other hazardous materials are introduced into the sample system, the same precautions regarding leak checking and purging apply to the sample lines and sample supply or delivery lines.
+WARNING:

 ELECTRICAL SHOCK HAZARD.
-WITH THE EXCEPTION OF OPENING THE DOOR AND ADJUSTING THE PRESSURE REGULATORS, FLOW CONTROLLER, OR OBSERVING THE PRESSURE GAUGES AND THE FLOWMETER, ONLY AUTHORIZED AND SUITABLY TRAINED PERSONNEL SHOULD PERFORM WORK INSIDE OF THE INSTRUMENT.
-COMPONENTS WITHIN THE COVER ON THE INSIDE OF THE DOOR, INSIDE THE ISOTHERMAL CHAMBER (SAMPLE SYSTEM), AND ON THE ELECTROMETER-AMPLIFIER PC BOARD CONTAIN DANGEROUSLY HIGH VOLTAGE SUFFICIENT TO CAUSE SERIOUS INJURY OR DEATH.
+ONLY AUTHORIZED AND SUITABLY TRAINED PERSONNEL SHOULD PERFORM WORK INSIDE OF THE INSTRUMENT.
+COMPONENTS WITHIN THE COVER, INSIDE THE ISOTHERMAL CHAMBER (SAMPLE SYSTEM), AND ON PC BOARDS MAY CONTAIN DANGEROUSLY HIGH VOLTAGE SUFFICIENT TO CAUSE SERIOUS INJURY OR DEATH.